-Occasionally, a loan with very specific parameters will show zero interest expense on its related financial statement.
+If you are seeing zero interest expense on your Opportunity's financial statement, it is likely that your bank has chosen to include capital in their funding cost.
 Consider a 5-year commercial real estate loan for $1 mil with an interest rate of 2%.
 The orange bar in Andi®'s pop-up at the bottom of the screen indicates that the tax-adjusted cost of funds exceeds the ROA and that equity funding will be used.

 These types of loans are usually undesirable.
 However, within the context of a specific customer relationship, it may make sense.
 In these situations, PrecisionLender calculations assume that loans, where the tax-adjusted cost of funds exceeds the ROA, are funded with equity and not borrowing.
 This results in a zero interest expense on the corresponding financial statements and an average loan balance equaling the average equity balance.